blaze/blaze/docs/source/aterm.rst

 -----

-The aterm library provides three common operations that are used for construction and deconstrution aterm expressions.
+The aterm library provides three common operations that are used for construction and deconstruction aterm expressions.

 ::